FACorreiaa/skyvisor-insight/README.md

 - [x] Order By on tables
 - [ ] Fix order on search params
 - [ ] Live flights endpoint
-- [ ] Restructure code to use generics and clean functions
+- [ ] Restructure code to use generics and delete repeated functions
+- [ ] Review the methods to bulk import with [Postgres](https://www.postgresql.org/docs/current/sql-copy.html)
 - [ ] Optimise Docker container
 - [ ] Deployment